 Step 14: Set up Billing Information

-Before the end of your 14-day free trial, you’ll need to choose your plan and make sure you have your billing information in the system.
+Before the end of your free trial, you’ll need to choose your plan and make sure you have your billing information in the system.
 If you reach the end of your trial without this information, you won’t be able to accept or process orders.

 Step 15: Launch Your Online Store

 The final pre-launch item is to, of course, launch your Shopify store.
 That means removing the password-protection that is default on all brand new accounts, giving everything a final once over to check for errors – and then announcing that you’re open for business.
 You’ll also want to remove the powered by Shopify branding.

 Follow Our Shopify Checklist